You can reach me at email@example.com

 Along with Thomas Nadelhoffer and Shaun Nichols, I co-edited Moral Psychology: Historical and Contemporary Readings (Wiley-Blackwell, 2010).
 The volume brings together contemporary texts by philosophers, psychologists and other cognitive scientists with foundational works from both philosophy and psychology that discuss key debates in moral psychology, including moral motivation, altruism, responsible agency, virtues, and intuitions.

 My research has been funded by two grants from the Templeton Foundation, one for the Defining Wisdom project out of University of Chicago, and another (with Thomas Nadelhoffer, Kathleen Vohs, and Jonathan Schooler) for the Big Questions in Free Will project out of Florida State University.

-I am active in the SPP, the Society for Philosophy and Psychology (serving as program chair for the 2005 meeting), and the SSPP, the Southern Society for Philosophy and Psychology.
+I am active in the SPP, the Society for Philosophy and Psychology (serving as program chair for the 2005 meeting).
 I blog occasionally at Flickers of Freedom, AskPhilosophers, and Experimental Philosophy.